Bearded dragons are docile lizards that are commonly referred to as a beginner’s lizard, but here are ten things you

 Their Set Up Is Expensive

 Bearded dragons are not cheap pets to own.
 As mentioned earlier, they need a large vivarium which can cost a few hundred pounds.
-On top of this, they need a UV strip light and a basking spot which is attached to a thermostat.
+On top of this, they need a UV strip light and a basking spot which needs to be attached to a thermostat.
 Thermostats are vital and ensure your basking area doesn’t get too hot and cook your pet.
 It’s also a good idea to have a thermometer at each end, or a temperature gun to check your temperatures.

 They Need Baths